 Greyhounds are some of the best dogs to raise.
 There’s so much more to these dogs than just being the fastest dog breed alive.
 They’re gentle, independent, quiet and super athletic.
-But owners may wonder, are Greyhounds smart dogs?
-And how smart are they?
+But are Greyhounds all speed and no brains?

-We’ll examine why Greyhounds are average dogs for canine intelligence.
-Additionally, we look at the reasons why they’re actually smart dogs.
-You’ll be surprised at just how intelligent they are.
+We’ll examine why Greyhounds are considered “average dogs” for canine intelligence.
+In addition, we’ll look at the reasons why they’re actually smart dogs.
+You’ll be surprised at just how intelligent Greyhounds can be.

 RECOMMENDED: 100 Most Intelligent Dog Breeds